swiss-ai-center/pytorch-license-plate-with-mlops/README.md

 ## Next tasks

+- [ ] Pre-generate dataset instead of generating it on the fly
 - [ ] Add documentation to code
 - [ ] Add documentation do readme
 - [ ] Train with PyTorch Lightning